sintocjose/ml-bring-your-own-container/ReadMe.md

 # Bring-your-own Algorithm Sample

+This is the reference code took it from amazon with some modifications https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/scikit_bring_your_own

 This example shows how to package an algorithm for use with SageMaker.
 We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.

 SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").